bigwiv/Biopython-cn/en/chr04.rst

     >>> print my_location.end
     (8^9)

-If you don°Øt want to deal with fuzzy positions and just want numbers, they are actually subclasses of integers so should work like integers:
+If you don‚Äôt want to deal with fuzzy positions and just want numbers, they are actually subclasses of integers so should work like integers:

 .. code:: verbatim